alexoughton/rtd-openstack-xenserver/docs/01-overview.rst

 Changelog
 ---------

+Mar 17 2016:
+ * Add patch for neutron bug to the "install neutron on compute VM" page.

 Mar 16 2016:
  * Add nova and neutron configuration fixes for whole-host migration.
  * Replace unnecesary XenServer reboot with Toolstack restart.